Thursday 23 May 1940

 Terrorism: The British arrest 76 IRA suspects in Northern Ireland.

-Holocaust: The Nazis turn their attention to the "Roma" peoples, the Gypsies.
+Holocaust: The Germans turn their attention to the "Roma" peoples, the Gypsies.
 Mass round-ups begin, and they are sent to occupied Poland for internment in concentration camps.

 The Crown approves the Treachery Act 1940.

 German Homefront: German media applauds the British for implementing the Emergency Powers Act, noting that "At last England has seen sense and abandoned decadent democracy."